Cosmian/mse-cli/documentation/docs/getting_started.md

     scaffold            Create a new empty app in the current directory status              Print the status of a MSE app stop                Stop a MSE app
-    test                Test locally the application in the mse docker verify              Verify the trustworthiness of an MSE app (no sign-in required)
+    test                Test locally the application in the MSE docker verify              Verify the trustworthiness of an MSE app (no sign-in required)
 ```